 What Are The Causes of Pediatric Bell’s Palsy?

-Bell’s palsy in kids often results in sudden facial paralysis.
+Bell’s palsy in children often results in sudden, unexplained facial paralysis.
 A pediatric Bell’s palsy patient may experience a sensation in the face that makes it difficult to perform facial movements.
-Pediatric Bell’s palsy symptoms may vary.
-A pediatric Bell’s palsy patient may experience one or more of the following symptoms:
+The most common symptoms include:

 - Discomfort around the jaw and/or behind the ear